Attorneys

-Before joining Brann & Isaacson, Stacy served as law clerk to United States District Judge John A. Woodcock, Jr. of the United States District Court for the District of Maine.
-Stacy has a keen interest in education and community service, and devotes much of her free time to teaching business law courses at Thomas College in Waterville, Maine, as well as serving on the board of directors of several state–wide non–profit organizations.
+Before joining B&I, Stacy served as law clerk to United States District Judge John A. Woodcock, Jr. of the United States District Court for the District of Maine.
+Stacy has a keen interest in education and community service, and has previously taught business law courses at Thomas College in Waterville, Maine.
+She has served as President of the Board for Maine Audubon and Pine Tree Legal Assistance, and currently serves as a trustee for her alma mater, Foxcroft Academy, and as a member of USM’s School of Business Advisory Board.

-Stacy is a 5th generation attorney, whose family practiced law at a northern Maine firm for more than a century, and whose grandfather, great-grandfather, and great-great grandfather all served in turn as President of the Maine State Bar Association.
+Stacy is a fifth-generation attorney, whose family practiced law at a northern Maine firm for more than a century, and whose grandfather, great-grandfather, and great-great grandfather all served in turn as President of the Maine State Bar Association.
+It was Stacy’s distinct honor to take her own turn as President of the Maine State Bar Association in 2023.

 Maine